atreeon/morphy/morphy/README.md

     var json = flossy.toJson_2({});
     expect(json, {'name': 'Flossy', 'age': 5, '_className_': 'Pet'});

+Any related morphy classes will also need to have the `generateJson` set to true.

 ### Convert Json to Object

 Use the factory method `Pet.fromJson()` to create the new object.